JuzerShakir/ror_guide/interview/interview.md

 - 🔖 means its a link to a website.
 - 🙋 means its a link to an answer on stack-overflow website.
 - ⭐ Important topics
+- 🖼️ means its Picture or a slide of pictures

 # Table of Contents